ibm-cloud-docs/Cloudant/guides/iam.md

 - Easy-to-rotate credentials.
 - Activity Tracker logs capture individual humans and services.
 - IAM federates with other identity systems, like enterprise LDAP repositories.
-- Fine-grained permissions (for example, Reader, Writer, Monitor, Checkpointer).
+- Fine-grained permissions (for example, `Reader`, `Writer`, `Monitor`, or `Checkpointer`).

 #### Disadvantages of IAM mode
 {: #disadvantages-iam-mode}

-- If you are not using {{site.data.keyword.cloudant_short_notm}}'s supported libraries, application changes are likely to be required to use IAM's API keys and access tokens.
+- If you are not using the supported libraries from {{site.data.keyword.cloudant_short_notm}}, application changes are likely to be required to use IAM's API keys and access tokens.
 - No database-level permissions (yet).
 - Some endpoints are unavailable.
 For more information, see [Unavailable endpoints](#unavailable-endpoints).
 - No way to specify a database as "public", that is, not requiring an authorized user to access.